department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/multiple-responses.md

 #### What to watch out for

 * The "Add another..." secondary button is always visible allowing the user to add additional sets of fields before filling out and saving the first set.
 This can get the user into an error condition that may be confusing.
+Therefore consider whether one of the alternative variations would be better suited to the collection of multiple responses.

 ### Code considerations